ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

         - containerPort: 8080
 ```

-The you can get the service name from the Kubernetes cluster you have deployed your STT Serving.
+Get STT service name from the Kubernetes cluster you have deployed your STT Serving.
 Here is an example.
 In my case my STT service name is install-1-stt-runtime and port is 1080 for non tls and for tls 1443
 ```
 kubectl get svc
 ```
+Output
 ```
 NAME                          TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)                         AGE install-1-stt-runtime         NodePort    172.21.206.51    <none>        1080:30280/TCP,1443:32753/TCP   14d